lsst-sitcom/sitcomtn-131/index.rst

 An analysis of the VMS vibration similar to the one described for the azimuth slew shows that the most prominent glitches appear when the TMA elevation is around:
 [43.4 55.7 60.0 61.3 65.7] degrees.
 The same analysis on another elevation-only slew (2023-12023 0- seqNum: 205) shows glitches at: [52.7 53.9 55.3 58.1 60.1] degrees.
 Even if from these
-2 slews, it seems that some glitches appear around the same elvation values, it is impossibe to draw any definitive conclusion with such a low statistics.
+2 slews, it seems that some glitches appear around the same elevation values, it is impossible to draw any definitive conclusion with such a low statistics.

 Similarly to the azimuth analysis, the following figure shows the spectrogram of the VMS data for the 3 accelerometers and the 3 axes.